gradescope/autograder_samples/specs.md

 ## File hierarchy

 All autograder related files will be in the /autograder directory.
+This directory structure is set up when the autograder Docker image is built.

 Files you provide:

-- **/autograder/source** contains the contents of your autograder zip file.
+- **/autograder/source** contains the extracted contents of your autograder zip file.
+- **/autograder/run_autograder** is where your autograder script gets copied to during the Docker image build process.
 - **/autograder/results/results.json** is where you put the test output that is uploaded to Gradescope.

-Files Gradescope provides:
+This must be produced as a result of executing `run_autograder`.

+Gradescope's autograder harness will create the following files:

 - **/autograder/submission** contains the student's submission, downloaded from Gradescope.
-- **/autograder/results/stdout** captures the output of run_autograder, for displaying back to the instructor for debugging purposes.
+- **/autograder/results/stdout** captures the output of `run_autograder`, for displaying back to the instructor for debugging purposes.
 Any output you wish to show to students must be explicitly put in the JSON "output" field.

 ## Output format